 One downside of Softaculous is that the interface is a little cluttered.
 Softaculous can manage hundreds of software packages, including Drupal and Magento.
 That means that there are a lot of options and that navigating Softaculous isn’t always intuitive.

-To help you get started, you mainly need the navigation items in the top-right corner.
-In the next couple of Softaculous articles you only need the following menu items:
+To help you get started, you mainly need the navigation items in the top-right corner:

-The Installations section lists all WordPress installs on your cPanel account.
+The Installations section lists all WordPress installs that can be managed via Softaculous.
 You can expand and collapse each install using the up/down arrows to the right.
-For instance, the below screenshot shows three WordPress installations on my account.
+For instance, the below image shows three WordPress installations on my account.
 If I want to see the details for any of the domains then I can click on the down arrow to the right of the “Up to date” button.
-This will reveal lots of settings for the selected WordPress install.
+This reveals lots of settings for the selected WordPress install.

 One nice feature of the WordPress Manager is that can you log straight into the WordPress dashboard by clicking on Login.
 And, if you have lost your WordPress password then you can quickly change the password by clicking on Change Password.

 As said, expanding a WordPress install reveals lots of settings.
-We looked at most of the settings when we installed WordPress via Softaculous.
-For instance, we enabled automatic updates for minor WordPress core files and for plugins and themes.
+I looked at most of the settings in the article about installing WordPress via Softaculous.
+For instance, I enabled automatic updates for plugins and themes as well as minor updates to WordPress itself.
 You can also see the website URL and site name below the thumbnail of the website.
 If you want to change any of the settings, you can do so here.